ibexa/documentation-developer/docs/guide/personalization/enabling_personalization.md

 ## Configure recommendation logic

-Once you enable the recommendation client, you can go back to the Back Office, refresh the Personalization dashboard and proceed with [configuring the logic](https://doc.ibexa.co/projects/userguide/en/latest/personalization/perso_configuration) used to calculate the recommendation results.
+Once you enable the personalization client, you can go back to the Back Office, refresh the Personalization dashboard and proceed with [configuring the logic](https://doc.ibexa.co/projects/userguide/en/latest/personalization/perso_configuration) used to calculate the recommendation results.